 - 3-4 images (photos, illustrations, charts, map, etc.) that are relevant to the proposed project

-Digital Headshot of Yourself (to be sent to firstname.lastname@example.org by the Oct.
-9 deadline)
+Digital Headshot of Yourself (must be sent to firstname.lastname@example.org by the March 20 deadline for your application to be considered complete!)

 - We want your peers to know who you are!
 Your headshot will be featured on the Underclassmen Giving Campaign website and on the Campaign's poster.